Trip planner for backpacking crews

 One route, one roster, one shared plan — sent as a single link.
 Dates, rides, permits, gear, food, and the weather where you’ll actually be, planned together instead of across forty threads.

-no app · no accounts for friends · works on the trailhead's one bar of signal*
+nothing to install · friends join in one tap · works on one bar of trailhead signal*

 *plan ahead anyway